 - the Final Payment for the products which shall be due and payable by you to us on completion of installation of the products.

 - Please note that any minor remedial work as set out in one definitive list of snags and defects will be carried out as soon as possible after we have delivered the products and they have been installed (“Practical Completion”) and should not defer payment of the final balance.
-[The KBSA recommends that no more than 5% of the total contract price is held back and that it is paid as soon as remedial works are complete and a certificate of completion is signed where applicable]

 - When payment is due if you delay delivery.
 It is your responsibility to make sure payment of the Pre-Delivery Balance is made on or before its due date.
 If you delay the delivery date or do not accept the products for any reason on or before the delivery date, then the due date for payment of the Pre-Delivery Payment will remain no later than 7 days prior to the original delivery date.